swsmith310/libswsdm/example/README.md

-# libswsdm v0.6.0
+# libswsdm v0.7.0
 ## Developed by Spencer Smith (spencerwayne310@gmail.com)
-### Last updated 22 June 2022
+### Last updated 24 June 2022

-*libswsdm* is a very simple library designed primarily for saving and loading game data.
+*libswsdm* is a very simple specification designed primarily for saving and loading game data.
 The project uses only standard C++ and is therefore highly portable.

 This example is meant as a demonstration of how *libswsdm* can be used in your project.
 Building this example requires Raylib, which can be found at https://github.com/raysan5/raylib.git.
 The example also expects that the required headers and libraries are in your system's include and lib paths, respectively.